thomasENS/Numerosity_in_CNNs/README.md

 python3 src/CNN_Analysis/coarse_grained_numerosity_decoding.py
 ```

-In addition to ensure that the non-numerical parameters are incongruent between the train/test sets _**as in Fig 2.E**_, run :
+In addition, to ensure that the non-numerical parameters are incongruent between the train/test sets _**as in Fig 2.E**_, run :

 ```shell